eric-tang40/messagingApp/README.md

         1. Navigate to the python_backend/ directory.
         2. Run `python manage.py runserver`.
 Once you see the terminal print a URL `http://127.0.0.1:8000/`, you are ready to start.
    4. Run it!

+9. There will still be errors with JUnit, since it's not imported yet.
+We assume that we don't need to provide instructions for this setup, and that you are able to configure JUnit to work.

 ---